 10. Review and monitor your results

-Finally, it’s critical to review, assess, and reoptimize your SEO efforts regularly.
-As skincare SEO is highly competitive, it’s easy to get overtaken by a competitor.
+Finally, it’s critical to review, assess, and re-optimize your SEO efforts regularly.

 Tools like Semrush, Moz, and Ahrefs can track your keyword rankings, so you can take swift action if your pages drop from the first page of Google to the second.
-We use ConversionIQ at HawkSEM, our proprietary tool, to track which keywords result in the most conversions.
+At HawkSEM, we use ConversionIQ — our proprietary tool to track which keywords result in the most conversions.

 “It’s vital to stay up to date with SEO trends and algorithm changes,” says Andrew Grella, CEO of Formen Makeup.